joesbean/cse29-lab9/index.md

-how cow im so cooked for finals
+holy cow im so cooked for finals